Product Knowledge: Guide & Simple, World-Class Training

 Consider the elevator pitch for the product you sell.
 You probably begin by painting a picture of a common problem for your ideal customer then explain how the product and its features solve said problem.
 No matter where you work on the product, you understand customer pain points and know how the product fixes them.
 You're able to make choices based on this shared knowledge.

 This collection of shared information is your product knowledge.
 It encases everything you know and communicate about a product, from its features to its ideal user.
-Good product knowledge engages curious customers as well as carves out a space for your product in the marketplace.
+Good product knowledge engages curious customers and carves out a space for your product in the marketplace, with research showing that companies successfully engaging both employees and customers see a 240% boost in performance-related business outcomes.

 So, how can you use product knowledge to boost your product's visibility and market narrative?
 Let's take a look.